thatITfox/python_chat_app/README.md

-this is an online python chat app using the socket library this project is based from https://github.com/nimiology/local_massenger_socket more versiona with more feature will come soom
+this is an online python chat app using the socket library this project is based from https://github.com/nimiology/local_massenger_socket more versions with more feature will come soom

 features in production:
 1. usernames